 But I'm sure you're not trying to blame voters, that's just how I read what you've said.
 But please restate if you didn't mean that

-But again, you say "what happened in the primaries awakened many that had not been aware of what the ruling would mean in practice."
-But minority and working poor populations have known about this for decades.
 The Southern Poverty Law Center, the NAACP, the Advancement Project, as well as many local organizations, did pay close attention to that Supreme Court case, and took immediate action on behalf of at-risk voters - and have been working on this issue for a long time before this court case anyway.
 Even before the 1965 VRA was gutted, these organizations were working to ensure it was implemented correctly and completely.

 Now occurs to me another angle on a previous question: Why did EJUSA get formed?
 But this time I mean: Why didn't the founders/volunteers join those long-standing and prestigious civil rights organizations.